Rian1010/Milestone4/README.md

     - Test worked rightly
 - Tested if the forms and button for purchase on the checkout page disappear if there is no item that has been selected for purchase and checked if the page would say, "No item has been selected to be purchased.", in that case
     - Test worked correctly
+- Tested if all Stripe errors would appear correctly, if a false security number or credit card number is inserted or the wrong month of expriy is selected
+    - Tests worked, the right error messages appeared
+- Checked if all required fields would show an error, if they were empty on submit
+    - Test worked correctly, as the errors showed up
 - Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct logout message
     - Tests worked, the account was logged out and the correct message showed up
 - Tested the responsiveness of the website through a phone and the Chrome DevTools on desktop